jkjung-avt/tensorrt_demos/README.md

-# tensorrt_mtcnn
+# tensorrt_demos

-An example demonstrating how to optimize MTCNN caffe models with TensorRT and run inferencing on Jetson Nano
+Examples demonstrating how to optimize caffe models with TensorRT and run inferencing on Jetson Nano